 In exceptional circumstances an additional bedroom may be awarded for families with a severely disabled child who is not able to share a room.
 Advice can be found here.

-Sheltered Housing Schemes at Ballard Court, Cranmore Court, Derek Horn Court, Orchard Court, Heathermead Court, Windsor Court, Meade Court, Bowling Green Court, and Pollard Grove are for people over 60 years of age.
+Independent living schemes at Ballard Court, Cranmore Court, Derek Horn Court, Orchard Court, Heathermead Court, Windsor Court, Meade Court, Bowling Green Court, and Pollard Grove are for people over 60 years of age.
 Housing Associations also have some other schemes that are specifically for older people and those with special needs.

 What properties will I be considered for?